Starting with version 1.97 all models (loaded using Cesium.Model.fromGltf) are rotated 90 degrees anti-clockwise

 Also, my real problem, as described before, is to be able to retrieve nodes position, relative to Cesium native orientation, in a way that is consistent between GLTF1.0 and GLTF2.0.
 When I say “Cesium native orientation”, I mean the final orientation my model ends up in after whatever transforms and rotations being applied to make it show properly.

-Put differently: why, when I find a configuration/transform that displays the model the way I want it, nodes matrices are not reflecting this configuration/transform and always return the same position.
+Put differently: why, when I find a configuration/transform that displays the model the way I want, nodes matrices are not reflecting this configuration/transform and always return the same position.

 Again, as stated in my previous comment: